bucs110fall2024/final-project-tianna/template_final_project-master/README.md

 - << You should have a list of each of your classes with a description >>

+Game Class:
+Manage the word to guess and guessed letters.
+Track the player's progress (e.g., wrong guesses, win/loss conditions).
+Transition between game states (e.g., playing, win, lose).

+Hangman Class:
+Manage and render the hangman images.
+Update the hangman drawing based on the number of wrong guesses.

 ## ATP

 | Step                 |Procedure             |Expected Results                   |